MIKE CLARK: I'm back home again in Indiana

 So that's the landscape as I return to oversight of the Times' sports coverage.
 The Region is a great place to be a journalist in general, and a sports writer in particular, because there are stories around every corner.
 I'm fortunate to be able to work with a pair of talented young staff writers in James Boyd and Robbie Weinstein, as well as a group of freelancers with deep ties to the Region.

 Our mission statement remains the same as when I was last here: to tell the stories that matter to our readers.
-We'll be there for the big rivalry games like the Battle of the Bridge.
+We'll be there for the big rivalry games like the Battle of the Bridge and the Battle of 119th Street.
 And we'll introduce you to and follow the progress of rising stars like West Side basketball phenom Jalen Washington, who already has scholarship offers from Indiana and Purdue.

 We'll also tell the stories of the people behind the scenes and what the Region's best athletes do away from the field.
 Our job is to do more than just tell you the score of last night's game, though we will do that too.